At least 11,000 years ago

 1,500 years ago

-Bow and arrow begins to replace atlatl (throwing spear); sheep traps (in the mountains) and bison corrals (on the plains) begin to be used in the Rocky Mountain region.
+Bow and arrow begins to replace atlatl (throwing spear).
+Sheep traps begin to be used in the mountains.

 Little Ice Age begins.

-North American tribes in the southwest begin acquiring horses in the mid to late 1600s.
-Ancestors of the Crow may have come into Yellowstone during this time.
+North American tribes in the southwest begin acquiring horses in the mid- to late 1600s.
+Ancestors of the Crow may have come into the Yellowstone ecosystem during this time.

 Lakota Sioux begin exploring the Yellowstone area.